Art exhibition gets worldwide audience

 We worked with Guernsey Museums to create a digital twin of their Voice-Vouaïe exhibit, which documented Guernsey’s remaining Guernésiais speakers.
 We were able to add text so that people can read who the speakers are and find out more about them.
 We also added links to a Soundcloud recording of each participant speaking in their native tongue.

 The Voice-Vouaïe exhibition aimed to bring awareness and create a social, historical and documentary record of local language Guernésiais.
-More than 100 people were photographed and recorded by Aaron Yeandle.
+More than 100 people were photographed and recorded.
+Aaron Yeandle photographed each person and Yan Marquis, language consultant, undertook the audio recordings on behalf of Guernsey Museums.
+It was a collaborative project and you can find out more in this video Voice-Vouaïe exhibition video – YouTube

 See for yourself by going into the tour below and listening to some Guernsey French and meeting the people behind the voice.